nearestexit/alcatel100/README.md

 ## Backlight

 Each lock light is controlled by a separate pin and has a fixed brightness.
 The remainder of the windowed keys are all on the same PWM dimmable circuit.
-I used [these](https://www.digikey.com/en/products/detail/american-bright-optoelectronics-corporation/BL-B8141-TRS20A/22486924) LEDs, which have a nice color, but MX switches are actually supposed to be 3mm *flangeless* LEDs.
+I used [these](https://www.digikey.com/en/products/detail/american-bright-optoelectronics-corporation/BL-B8141-TRS20A/22486924) LEDs, which have a nice color, but MX LEDs are actually supposed to be 3mm *flangeless* LEDs.
 These LEDs are 3mm but they're flanged, so I had to manually remove all the flanges (not fun).

 ![backlight](https://github.com/nearestexit/alcatel100/blob/main/Pictures/backlight.JPG)